cdcarter/cdcarter.github.com/_posts/2016-08-05-secrets-of-the-release-notes.md

 - features that I was ignoring for too long, and got good!

 So, without any further ramblings, here are the top ten...

-# Secrets of the Release Notes: Summer '16

 ## BIG DEAL ALERT!
 How'd I Miss These?